 A theme that was introduced in 1994 and discontinued in 2009.
 Its target audience was mainly girls.
 While the sets were mostly made out of System pieces, the Belville Figures were the most significant.
 These were larger than regular Minifigures, with multiple joints and more human-like features.
 Belville sets had many specialized parts, like furniture, animals, and food.

 A figure is more prominent than a regular Minifigure.
-I mean, way more extensive.
+It's way more extensive.
 Examples are the Hulk from the Marvel Universe, Wampa from Star Wars, and the Goblin King from The Hobbit.
 While some are similar, the mold of every bigfig is not the same.

 A LEGO scene is more significant than a vignette but smaller than a diorama.